Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

 ### Installation via script (Not recommended for Debian or Ubuntu users)

+If you want to use Psychtoolbox with Matlab instead of Octave, on Debian and Ubuntu you can install the `matlab-support` package _after_ installing Matlab and _before_ installing Psychtoolbox.
+This package will do the following useful things for us:

+"Currently it provides /usr/bin/matlab through the alternatives system, offers to work around incompatibilities between the libraries bundled with MATLAB and system libraries, and provides a helper utility meant to be used by other packages to compile MEX extensions."

 The installation works the same as on Windows or OS X, so follow the instructions on the main [download][1] page.
 However, Psychtoolbox requires a few software libraries to be installed on your Linux system.
 The installer will tell you